sgost/contentconcepts-data/services/academic_editing/resume_editing/index.md

   title: Frequently Asked Questions
   questions:
     - id: 1
-      question: What are the different English language styles you use while editing?
+      question: What is the difference between editing and proofeading?
-      answer: We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form.
+      answer: Choose editing service when your document needs substantive correction for grammar, correct words, sentence structure and paragraph structure.
+Choose proofreading only only if you are sure your manuscript has the proper structure and clarity and you want basic grammar check to remove misspellings, typographical errors, and punctuation errors.
     - id: 2
       question: Is my information secure with you?
-      answer: We can edit as per two English language styles – American English and British English.
+      answer: "Yes, our website is secure in handling documents as well as for payment.
+Our editors and proofreaders have signed NDA. "
 key: resume_editing
 parentType: academic
 seo:
-  title: "ContentConcepts - The best and cheap proofreading service "
+  title: ContentConcepts - The best and cheap proofreading service online
   description: Manuscript proofreading service by PhD and native English proofreaders
   keywords:
     - Proofreading services